eaprelsky/infodynamics/book/08_04_system_design.md

 ## The Netflix Recommendation Revolution: Cognitive Architecture at Scale

-**Netflix's recommendation system** represents perhaps the most successful application of complete cognitive architecture design to information processing at global scale. **Dr. Carlos Gomez-Uribe**, Netflix's former VP of Product Innovation, led the team that transformed Netflix from a DVD rental service into the world's most successful streaming platform through systematic application of information physics principles.
+**Netflix's recommendation system** represents perhaps the most successful application of complete cognitive architecture design to information processing at global scale. **Dr. Carlos Gomez-Uribe**, Netflix's former VP of Product Innovation, led the team that transformed Netflix from a DVD rental service into the world's most successful streaming platform through systematic application of information dynamics principles.

 [Netflix's engineering approach, documented in ACM Transactions on Management Information Systems](https://dl.acm.org/doi/10.1145/3449142), demonstrated how complete cognitive system design could create user experiences that achieve unprecedented engagement and satisfaction levels.